playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 position: 1
 ---

 In the real world, the environment around you is lit from many sources.
 The Sun, street lights, TV screens and so on.
-In a PlayCanvas scene, you have the ability to set up a number of different types of light sources that approximate the different types of light we find in reality.
+In a PlayCanvas scene, you have the ability to set up a number of different types of light sources and the shape of the light source to approximate the different types of light we find in reality.

+## Light Types

 There are three types of light in PlayCanvas: